fogleman/Minecraft/history/README.md

 Dockercraft uses a FOSS (free and open source software) Minecraft-compatible server called [cuberite](http://cuberite.org/), so there's no need to reinvent the wheel here!
 How about plugin **mine.py** to cuberite?
 Let's see how it goes...

+Turns out there's a lot of existing clients [documented here](http://wiki.vg/Client_List).
+It seems reasonable to use one of them to connect cuberite and mine.py.